hamelsmu/k8s-slackbot-python/README.md

 # Custom Python K8s Controller

-Background: [Jobs](https://kubernetes.io/docs/concepts/workloads/controllers/job/) in Kubernetes is a way to run a batch job or some code until completion.
+Background: [Jobs](https://kubernetes.io/docs/concepts/workloads/controllers/job/) in Kubernetes are a way to run a batch job or some code until completion.
 What if we wanted a Slack bot to notify us about the status of completed Jobs (success or failure) that runs natively on Kubernetes?
 We would need to create something called a custom controller, which just means a process that watches Jobs and takes action according to their status.
 Here is a description of the pieces:

 ## Custom Controller Setup